Anisotropic universe with anisotropic sources: SN Ia constraints on cosmic shear and anisotropy

 \section{SN Ia constraints on cosmic shear and anisotropy}

 In this section, we will test our anisotropic Bianchi-I model with anisotropic sources using supernova data.
-We constrain the level of anisotropic matter density, shear, and also determine the cosmic preferred axis, if present, in addition to the current Hubble parameter, dark matter and dark energy (modelled as cosmological constant) density fractions, using the Type Ia supernovae (SN1a) objects in the Union~2 compilation \cite{Union2ref}\footnote{The positions of the supernovae are in part obtained from \url{http://vizier.u-strasbg.fr} and \url{http://www.cbat.eps.harvard.edu/lists/Supernovae.html} webpages}.
-For this section, we use the evolution equations as determined from the line element
+We constrain the level of anisotropic matter density, shear, and also determine the cosmic preferred axis, if present, in addition to the current Hubble parameter, cold dark matter and dark energy (modeled as cosmological constant) density fractions, using the Type Ia supernova (SN1a) objects in the Union~2 compilation \cite{Union2ref}\footnote{The positions of the supernovae are in part obtained from \url{http://vizier.u-strasbg.fr}, \url{http://www.cbat.eps.harvard.edu/lists/Supernovae.html} and \url{http://sdssdp62.fnal.gov/sdsssn/snlist_confirmed_updated.php} web pages.} For this section, we use the evolution equations as determined from the line element

-which correspond to the frame where the anisotropy axis is along the $z-$direction.
+which corresponds to the frame where the anisotropy axis is along the $z-$direction.
 Thus, the mean scale factor and the eccentricity are given by